rjohn92/Network-Programming/README.md

   - Identified/fixed at least one vulnerability or design flaw.
 - **Lab Assignment:**
   - Build a multi-client TCP tool with a custom protocol.
-  - Include README: architecture diagram, protocol spec, test logs, and a mini “CTF”—document a vulnerability and how you fixed it.
+  - Include README: architecture diagram, protocol spec, test logs, and a mini “CTF” document a vulnerability and how you fixed it.

 ---